Kotlin/kotlinx-rpc/GETTING_STARTED.md

 #### Ktor application example

-Full code for a Ktor web application may look like this:
+An example code for a Ktor web application may look like this:

 ```kotlin
 // ### COMMON CODE ###